alkhawli/halloWordpython/README.md

 # halloWordpython
-Getting started with python and Git
+Getting started with python and Git, tutorial 1